-The outcomes are the undoing of defenses that keep you from having rich, nourishing relationships with others.
+The outcomes of this psychotherapy are the undoing of defenses that keep you from having rich, nourishing relationships with others.
 You can also expect an increased sense of security and safety in your relationships, and an increased sense of freedom and creativity.
 As a result, distress, loneliness, anxiety and depression are healed and objectionable behaviors are resolved.
 Progress continues naturally after the end of therapy.
 People have said that it is like doing four years of therapy in a month.

 In order for the therapy to be most successful, you will have to work on things we talk about both during our sessions and at home.
 In other words, the more focus you put on the therapy the more you will get out of it.

 The entire cost of Intensive Psychotherapy is paid in advance.
 There is no reimbursement if you come late, miss sessions or decide to drop out.

 With your consent, after your sessions Dr. Woodman will review the video recording to evaluate the effectiveness of his interventions and your responses to them.
 This helps him plan future sessions.
 With your consent, he may also show portions of a recording to a nationally recognized expert to help him be more effective in your treatment.

 The primary approach I take is called Accelerated, Experiential, Dynamic, Psychotherapy (AEDP), a cumbersome name for a highly sophisticated amalgam of several approaches including Mentaliztion, Gestalt, Internal Family Systems and others.
 The training is rigorous and takes years to master.
 I also do Eye Movement Desensitization and Reprocessing (EMDR) and Cognitive Behavioral Therapy (CBT).
 How I combine these approaches is determined by the needs of the patient and the dynamic between the patient and me.